ri0t1985/api-creator/README.md

 - website name (will be used in the route)
 - website URL (will be used to scrape the information from)
 - (one or more) endpoint name (will be used in the url)
-- (one of more) type.
+- (one or more) type.
 The selector type should one of the following: XPATH, CSS and REGEX.
 Will default to CSS if not supplied.
 - (one or more) selector.
 -- In case of xpath, the format is as followed: /html/body/div/ -- in case of css, simply use the CSS selector.
 For example: div.class h5